Xinling-Guo/SMAL-DR/README.md

 ## License and Citation

-  - License: Add an OSI-approved license (e.g., MIT / BSD-3-Clause / Apache-2.0) in a LICENSE file and summarize the key terms here.
+  - License: This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.

   - Citation (example placeholder):